gnujedi/comm-setup/README.md

 # Device encryption

 You should encrypt your device.
+It is simple to do on Android.
+Go into security settings and select "encrypt device".

 <!--### Change your email provider-->